 - Maybe some early roadmaps or phasing assumptions

-You’re reasoning from the type of project and its known components.
+When you deduce the project resource requirements, you’re reasoning from the type of project and its known components.
 For example:

 - If it’s a software rollout, you might deduce you’ll need developers, testers, trainers, and support staff.